 Because we understand that your time is precious, and because our goal is to help you save time however we can, we’ve gone ahead and selected (and tried) a wide variety of these so-called ‘life hacks’.
 What follows is a list of what we thought were the ultimate time-saving tips that you can use in your daily life.
 It is - with absolute pleasure that we present them to you now.

 We all agree that junk mail is a waste of space, but did you know that it’s a major waste of time?
 In spite of hating its presence in our inboxes, we still take time to go through each item before deleting them.
 Take back your time with this simple hack:

 Run an inbox search for the term, ‘unsubscribe’.
-By clicking on this option in those mails, you’ll be taken off their respective mailing lists, never to be bothered again.
+By clicking on this option in those emails, you’ll be taken off their respective mailing lists, never to be bothered again.
 Unless you re-subscribe.

 2. Cut down on grocery shopping

 This hack is particularly handy if you live in the city.
 With work, traffic, kids, and everything else squeezing in a trip to the store can be tough.
 It saves time if you can get what you need to be delivered to your door every week.
 There are a number of delivery subscription services you can compare prices and selections on, and you can even get your local Pick ‘n Pay and Woolworths to deliver.

 Cooking takes time, or does it?
 We rounded up a few time-saving life hacks to help you cut your cooking time down: